Mitt Romney Used Secret Twitter Account To Attack Rudy Giuliani, Newt Gingrich, And Lindsey Graham

 The Congressman made the account private shortly after, but not before people were able to look through it to find some juicy tweets, likes, and re-tweets.

-One of those tweets includes a shot at Rudy Giuliani, which compared the former New York mayor to a “Batman movie” villian.
+One of those tweets includes a shot at Rudy Giuliani, which compared the former New York mayor to a “Batman movie” villain.

 Romney apparently used the account to like a tweet that mocked Senator Marco Rubio, a fellow Republican from Florida.